-The following is the text from a session Connie presented at the Symposium on Worship at Calvin College in Grand Rapids, MI, January 2006.
+The following is the text from a session Constance presented at the Symposium on Worship at Calvin College in Grand Rapids, MI, January 2006.

 Session Description: Learn how to re-think the meaning of blended worship.
 No more quotas of hymns and choruses!
 Instead, learn practical ways to add fullness and depth to your worship by integrating a wide variety of worship expressions, both old and new.